Dopex - Project Breakdown | Revelo Intel

 Liquidity Provider Management

 When rDPX holders choose to bond, single-sided rDPX liquidity is removed from the rDPX/ETH permissioned AMM.
-This creates a new rDPX/ETH ratio to be used when deploying new PoL generated from Bonding to the AMM.
+This creates a new rDPX/ETH ratio to be used when deploying new PoL generated from bonding to the AMM.

 The amount of rDPX that is removed is based on the following formula: